 But once you start getting a steady stream of reviews, you'll quickly find that keeping up with them is very time-consuming.
 This is where ReputationStacker comes in (again).

-Included with all Standard, Plus and Premium Plans is ReputationStacker's online review monitoring.
+Included with all Standard and Professional Plans is ReputationStacker's online review monitoring.

 The system automatically tracks your reviews on all of the major review sites and the most popular industry-specific review sites.

 Good, bad and everything in between, it alerts you when a new review comes in so you know exactly what your customers are saying about you (and can act accordingly).
 When you know what your customers are saying when you're not in the proverbial room, online reputation management for your business is easy!